Product management can be separated into four different levels with the responsibilities increasing with each level.

 Brand Product Line Level

 At this level responsibilities are associated with managing two or more similar product items.
 By “similar” we are referring to products carrying the same brand name that fit within the same product category and offer similar solutions to customers’ needs.
-Procter & Gamble, one of the largest consumer products companies in the world, markets Tide laundry detergent in several different packaging sizes (e.g., 50oz., 100oz., 200oz.), in different forms (e.g., powder, liquid) and with different added features (e.g., softener, bleach).
-Tide’s product line consists of over 100 different versions of the product.
-Differences in the product offerings indicate these are targeted to different segments within the larger market (e.g., those preferring liquid vs. those preferring powder), however, it may also represent a choice for the same target market who may seek variety.
+Procter & Gamble, one of the largest consumer products companies in the world, markets Tide laundry detergent in many different packaging sizes (e.g., 50oz., 100oz., 150oz.), in different forms (e.g., regular powder, concentrated powder packs, high efficiency liquid), and with different added features (e.g., softener, bleach, freshener) resulting in a product line consisting of over 70 different versions of the product.
+Differences in the product offerings indicate these are targeted to different segments within the larger market (e.g., those preferring liquid vs. those preferring powder packs), however, it may also represent a choice for the same target market who may seek variety.
 A product line is often measured by its depth, relative to competitors, with deep product lines offering extensive product items.
 Brand product lines are often managed by a Brand or Product Line Manager.

 Category Product Line Level

-At this level responsibilities are associated with managing two or more brand product lines within the same product category.
-In this situation the marketer may manage products that offer similar basic benefits (e.g., clean clothes) but target their offerings to slightly different needs (e.g., product for tough to clean clothing vs. product to clean delicate clothing).
-Multiple brand product lines allow the marketer to cover the needs of more segments and, consequently, increase their chance to generate sales.
-Often in larger companies category product lines are the responsibility of the Product Category or Divisional Marketing Manager who may have Brand Product Managers reporting to him/her.
+At this level, responsibilities are associated with managing two or more brand product lines within the same product category.
+In this situation, the marketer may manage products that offer similar basic benefits (e.g., detergent to clean clothes) but target their offerings to slightly different needs (e.g., products for tough to clean clothing vs. products to clean delicate clothing).
+Multiple brand product lines allow the marketer to cover the needs of more segments and, consequently, increases its chance of generating sales.
+Often in larger companies, category product lines are the responsibility of the Product Category or Divisional Marketing Manager, who may have Brand Product Managers reporting to her/him.

 Product Mix Level